 There are several reasons why you may want to fund your purchase using financing products from private lenders.
 But there are a few drawbacks that are also worth mentioning.
 Let’s break down the pros and cons of working with a direct private lender.

-- You don’t need a good credit score to qualify (which is typically the case with traditional lenders)
+- Any Credit Is Accepted – With direct private lenders, you don’t need a good credit score to qualify (which is typically the case with traditional lenders).
+They typically accept borrowers with a wide range of credit histories including bad ones.

 As mentioned above, you may not need a high credit score to secure a loan with a private lender.
 These types of alternative lenders do not care so much about a borrower’s credit score as a bank would.
-Instead, they place more weight on other factors.
+Instead, they place more weight on other factors, including;

 When you apply for a loan, there are certain pieces of information that the lender will want to look at before you get approved.
 With traditional lending channels, the paperwork you’d need to submit is typically extensive.
 Traditional lenders will want to make sure that you are a reliable borrower who will be diligent at making payments to pay off your loan.